 Warnings about their use have been echoed by the U.S. Food and Drug Administration (FDA), which confirmed in April that the chemicals have made their way into our food system.
 The warning was based on the initial findings of the agency's ongoing investigation of the chemicals and the U.S. food supply.
 The ongoing work will be presented in a updated website the agency plans to unveil this week, according to CNN.

 'We are decades behind in the research' on PFASs

 "We are decades behind in the research because these compounds were first used in the 1950s and not much toxicology was done and there was no legislation," study co-author Philippe Grandjean, adjunct professor in the Department of Environmental Health at Harvard T.H.
 Chan School of Public Health, tells MNN.
 "They were just produced and applied and waste seeped out into the environment."

 Because the chemicals have been used for decades in so many ways, they are engrained in the environment, Grandjean says.
-An August 2016 study published in Environmental Science & Technology Letters found that PFAS levels exceed recommendations in the drinking water supplies for at least 6 million Americans.
+A study published in Environmental Science & Technology Letters found that PFAS levels exceed recommendations in the drinking water supplies for at least 6 million Americans.

 "Even if we do something about them now, this is a lasting problem and we will continue to be exposed.
 The greatest concentration is in polar bears, and they don't use sneakers or cookware."

 The link between PFASs and obesity

 One particular study suggests the chemicals may also make it tougher to keep off weight, and as Grandjean aptly puts it: "This is just another nail to the coffin, so to speak."